zowe/docs-site/docs/user-guide/mvd-using.md

 ## Using the Workflows application plug-in

-The Workflows application plug-in is available from the Zowe Deskstop Start menu.
+The Workflows application plug-in is available from the Zowe Desktop Start menu.
 To launch Workflows, click the Start menu in the lower-left corner of the desktop and click the Workflows application plug-in icon.
 The **Users/Tasks Workflows** window opens.

 ### Logging on to the system